 - The Graduate School application form including a non-refundable application processing fee - One official copy of each transcript from each academic institution attended sent directly from the institution - Maryland in-state tuition form, if applicable - Three recommendations sent directly by the student's references (It is preferable to request at least one letter from a former professor who is able to give an in-depth evaluation of the strengths and weaknesses of the applicant's academic work.) - Current résumé - Personal statement of no more than 1,500 words in response to the following questions: - What is the specific area of your research interest?
-How have you developed your interest in this area? - o What skills and/or prior experience that you have can help you pursue your research interest? - Which faculty members at Maryland's iSchool would you be interested in working closely with, and why? - What are the goals you would like to achieve in your doctoral study at Maryland's iSchool?
-What is your plan to achieve your goals? - o What kind of career would you like to develop after earning your Ph.D.? - Official scores of the General Test of the Graduate Record Examination (GRE), sent directly to the College of Information Studies UMCP from the Educational Testing Service.
+How have you developed your interest in this area? - What skills and/or prior experience that you have can help you pursue your research interest? - Which faculty members at Maryland's iSchool would you be interested in working closely with, and why? - What are the goals you would like to achieve in your doctoral study at Maryland's iSchool?
+What is your plan to achieve your goals? - What kind of career would you like to develop after earning your Ph.D.? - Official scores of the General Test of the Graduate Record Examination (GRE), sent directly to the College of Information Studies - UMCP from the Educational Testing Service.
 Our institution code is 5814 and our "department and major field" code for all programs at iSchool is 4701 (Library and Information Science).
 The GRE test score is required, and the test must have been taken within the five years preceding the application deadline.
-This requirement cannot be waived under any circumstance.
+The doctoral committee may consider waivers of the GRE requirement on a case-by-case basis.